 Courtesy, Wharekauhau Country Estate

 At this verdant sheep farm and Relais & Chateaux hideaway in Wellington, New Zealand, you’ll earn your canapes and cucumber sandwiches after an active morning cycling the Pacific coastline and challenging your partner’s game of tennis, croquet, or petanque.
-Wharekauhau Country Estate — set in the stunning foothills of the Remutka mountain range among the clifftops of Palliser Bay— transports guests peerlessly to past times with a glorious tea time on the first Sunday of every month (March to December).
-Kicked off with a glass of Billecart Salmon Champagne, the soiree takes place by the fireplace for a romantic touch.
+Wharekauhau Country Estate — set in the stunning foothills of the Remutaka mountain range among the clifftops of Palliser Bay — transports guests peerlessly to past times with a glorious tea time on the first Sunday of every month (March to December).
+Kicked off with a glass of seasonal Champagne, the soiree takes place by the fireplace for a romantic touch.
+If tea and pastries haven’t filled you up, experience the perfect private “white cloth” dining experience with their “Chef in the Wild” picnic series available from November to April.
+After a guided tour of the Wharekauhau “wilds,” watch renowned professionals work their magic right in front of you.
+Or if you prefer to go at your own pace, a leisurely “active picnic” is a simpler option.

 Baccarat Hotel New York